Swimming Pool, Hot Tub, or Spa Permit Requirements in Los Angeles, CA

 Frequently Asked Questions

-Estimated permit fees for Swimming Pool / Hot Tub projects in Los Angeles, CA range from $800 – $3,000.
+Estimated permit fees for Swimming Pool, Hot Tub, or Spa projects range from $200 – $3,000.
 Fees vary based on project scope and valuation.

-Typical approval time for Swimming Pool / Hot Tub permits in Los Angeles is About 4 weeks.
+Typical approval time for Swimming Pool, Hot Tub, or Spa permits is about 4 weeks.
 More complex projects may take longer if plan review is required.

 Read our complete guide covering permit requirements, costs, common exemptions, and the application process.